How Congress Can Find Common Ground on Immigration Reform

 Congressional members on both sides of the political aisle share their thoughts on potential pathways to compromise on immigration reform.

 Air Date: April 13, 2021

-Featured Guests: Kathy Manning, United States Representative, D-NC-06, Maria Elvira Salazar, United States Representative, R-FL-27
+Featured Guests: Kathy Manning, United States Representative, D-NC-06, Rep. María Elvira Salazar, U.S. Representative, U.S. House of Representatives

 In today’s divisive political climate, Congressional leaders must come together to find common ground and move forward on today’s most important issues.
 One of these hot topics is immigration.